 Where can I learn how to keep bees?

 - Taster Days.
 You can see if bees are for you, before committing to a full course.
 They do not provide enough information to start with bees straight away.

 You should be ready to start with your own bees at the end of the course, but you will need help for at least your first year.

-- Hands-on informal training sessions with our bees at Tal y Cafn, April to August, Saturday afternoon, every three weeks, led by experienced members of Conwy BK.
+- Hands-on informal training sessions with our bees at Tal y Cafn, April to August, Saturday afternoon, every three or four weeks, led by experienced members of Conwy BK.
 Protective clothing available for newcomers.

-- Conwy BK evening meetings with guest speakers, at Craig y Don Community Centre, September to April, usually second Tuesday of the month.
+- Conwy BK evening meetings with guest speakers, at Craig y Don Community Centre, September to April, on the last Tuesday of the month.
+No meeting in December.

 - Visit the National Beekeeping Centre Wales at Bodnant Welsh Food in the Conwy Valley.

 Support for new beekeepers

 - Evening courses or weekend courses are just the first step to becoming a beekeeper.
 We urge new members to attend the apiary meetings at Tal y Cafn, until they are confident working with bees.
 We do not want you to struggle alone with your bees, and then to lose interest.

 - Mentoring.
 We have over 150 members, and we can put you in touch with your nearest beekeeper.

 - Local libraries, especially Colwyn Bay, have a good selection of bee books, classification 638.1.